 To simplify and aid you with the process, SPEEDHOME is here to take all your worries away.
 SPEEDHOME does what any agent can do… and more.
 It allows you to make the right choices and get the best tenants for your property.

 From tenant screening and viewing management to putting your property up on the market, all of it is done seamlessly via the super-efficient app – free of charge.
-You will also be protected with their partnership with Allianz, where you will be covered up to RM42,000 for loss of rental, damages or theft occurring after the tenure.
+You will also be protected by their partnership with Allianz, where you will be covered up to RM72,000 for loss of rental, damages or theft occurring after the tenure.

 Basically: no agent fees and no need for screening tenants manually.